 Note: You are currently viewing documentation for Moodle 2.4.
-Up-to-date documentation for the latest stable version is available here: Hub FAQ.
+Up-to-date documentation for the latest stable version of Moodle may be available here: Hub FAQ.

 This document lists some popular questions from the Hub server forum.

 - 2 Can I use a hub server as a normal Moodle site?

 - 3 Is the hub server plugin code maintained by Moodle HQ?

 - 4 Should I update the Moodle code hosting a hub server plugin when I update this plugin?

 - 5 Should the registered sites be updated when I update my hub server plugin?

 - 6 Where can I download hub server plugin?

 - 7 What is Moodle.net?